All Episodes

 I can't recall ever turning down an opportunity to go down to the White House.

-As the speaker mentioned, only one person in America can sign a bill into law, and that's the President of the United States.
+As the Speaker mentioned, only one person in America can sign a bill into law, and that's the President of the United States.

-So I think the uh Democratic leaders in the House and Senate need to understand the way the government works.
+So I think the Democratic leaders in the House and Senate need to understand the way the government works.

-Well, we are very far apart because our views on crime and our views on immigration and the military, so many are different, but a lot of things have happened even over the last two hours with respect to the missile launch.
+Well, we are very far apart because our views on crime and our views on immigration and the military, so many are different.

-We want our military funded, and we want it funded now.
+We want our military funded and we want it funded now.

-It's going to be bigger, better, stronger it already is than ever before, but we want to get going on that now.
+It's going to be bigger, better, stronger it already is than ever before.

-And with that, I may just have General Mattis say just a couple of words about uh what he has found out.
+And with that, I may just have General Mattis say just a couple of words about what he has found out.

-It's a research and development effort on their part to continue building ballistic missiles that could threaten uh everywhere in the world, basically.
+It's a research and development effort on their part to continue building ballistic missiles that could threaten everywhere in the world, basically.

-Thank you, General, and we will take care of that situation.
+And we will take care of that situation.

 Thank you all very much.